 In an employer-employee relationship, the payer is considered the employer and the worker an employee.
 Employers are responsible for deducting Canada Pension Plan (CPP) contributions, EI premiums, and income tax from employee income.
 Employers must remit these deductions along with their share of CPP contributions and EI premiums, to the Canada Revenue Agency (CRA).

 If you’re a self-employed contractor, you must operate a business and be engaged in a business relationship with the payer.
 You’re responsible for knowing how much money you make, what you can and can’t deduct as a business expense, and how much money you’ll need to remit in taxes.

 Independent Contractor vs. Employee

-The CRA has a four-point test to determine whether you’re an independent contractor or an employee.
-The criteria include:
+The CRA has outlined criteria to determine whether you’re an independent contractor or an employee.
+The criteria includes: